News / Analysis

 Moderna closed 15.94% up on Friday after the company announced the commencement of “extensive clinical trials” involving 27,000 participants for its RNA-based COVID-19 vaccine.

-After announcing a 24% drop in earnings on a 6% drop in sales in Q2, Dutch health tech company Philips said it expected to return to growth in the 2nd half of this year.
+After announcing a 24% drop in earnings on a 6% drop in sales in Q2, Dutch health tech company Philips said it expected to The benefit one receives on an investment. to growth in the 2nd half of this year.

 Earnings reports are still expected today from IBM (+0.89%) and Haliburton (-0.076%).